apache/openwhisk/docs/webactions.md

 ### Decoding binary body content from Base64

 When using raw HTTP handling, the `__ow_body` content will be encoded in Base64 when the request content-type is binary.
-Below are functions demonstrating how to decode the body content in Node, Python, and Swift.
+Below are functions demonstrating how to decode the body content in Node, Python, Swift and PHP.
 Simply save a method shown below to file, create a raw HTTP web action utilizing the saved artifact, and invoke the web action.

 #### Node